Business Requirement Discovery

 Also, this includes discussing broader strategy with the executive team.
 It may be that there are new initiatives underway that can impact the requirements of the system.
 For instance, if the company is planning on opening 30 new stores in the US, there are most likely important implications on how the new system should be set up.

 Continuing from the discussions in the previous step.
 This is where the implementation team will work to identify all of the areas.
 Where the current system doesn’t meet the company’s needs.
 Then, based on those findings, they will begin formulating potential solutions based on the new system.
 Areas that require work-arounds outside the system like extensive spreadsheets are prime candidates.
 The team will use this information to formulate suggested solutions for the project team to evaluate and test.

 The implementation project plan will serve as a road map for the implementation.
 Depending on the project it may be fairly detailed or it may be higher level.
 It will include information from the last three steps and evolve as you work through the upcoming Design and Development processes.
 Think of it as a sort of backlog list of tasks used to guide the implementation team, the development team and the project team.
 It is a communication tool for all involved to have visibility of open items and priorities.

-The bottom line for the discovery process is that the implementation team and project team must both understand and agree on the business processes and the objectives of the project.
+The bottom line for the business requirement discovery process is that the implementation team and project team must both understand and agree on the business processes and the objectives of the project.
 The project plan is the end goal of the discovery process and it is the foundation of the rest of the project.